-- for-profit businesses and nonprofit organizations that do not meet eligibility requirements as a "Small Business" - public entities
+- for-profit businesses and nonprofit organizations that do not meet eligibility requirements for the Small Business Energy Efficiency Financing (SBF) Program - public entities

 Like all the financing programs, the Nonresidential program is designed to encourage growth in private market lending.
 Though a credit enhancement will not be provided, the program will be designed to provide financing, which will be repaid on the utility bill, for building energy efficiency, distributed generation, battery storage and demand response projects.
 The flexibility of the program will allow the combination of financing with IOU rebates and other incentives.